-The Organization determined the allowance for uncollectable promises to give based on historical collection history, type of contribution, and nature of fundraising activity.
-Promises to give are written off when deemed uncollectable.
-As of June 30, 2023, an allowance of \$1,000,000 was recorded on uncollectable promises to give.
-There was no allowance recorded as of June 30, 2022.
+The Organization determined the allowance for uncollectible promises to give based on historical collection history, type of contribution, and nature of fundraising activity.
+Promises to give are written off when deemed uncollectible.
+As of June 30, 2024 and 2023, an allowance of \$274,000 and \$1,000,000 was recorded on uncollectible promises to give, respectively.